 The National Qualifications Framework (NQF) was developed in the mid 90's, in response to the development of National Vocational Qualifications in the late 80's (Young 2003).
 The NQF was developed as a framework to encompass the spectrum of vocational and academic qualifications through to post-graduate and Doctorate.
-Of course, a problem with the notion of creating 'levels' of award, (Level 2 the equivalent of 5 GCSE's at A to C, level 3 to two A levels or equivalent - required for HE entry) is that it does not represent the standard to which the qualification was gained.
-The variables to be measured are disparate and uneven and some qualifications are context based.
+Of course, a problem with the notion of creating 'levels' of award, (Level 2 the equivalent of 5 GCSE's at A to C, level 3 to two A levels or equivalent - required for HE entry) is that it does not represent the standard to which the qualifications are context based.
 Some of these level 3 qualifications were designed for access or entry to University and others translated to the work place, currency in the labour market.
 The Business and Technology Education Council (BTEC) Diploma was seen by some to represent a hybrid qualification as it covers many syllabus areas, respected by employers and popular with students and parents (Davey and Fuller 2010).